gitlabhq/gitlabhq/doc/ci/docker/using_docker_images.md

 will run to perform the CI tasks.

-By default, the executor will only pull images from [Docker Hub][hub], but this can be configured in the `gitlab-runner/config.toml` by setting the [Docker pull policy][] to allow using local images.
+By default, the executor will only pull images from [Docker Hub][hub], however this can be configured in the `gitlab-runner/config.toml` by setting the [Docker pull policy][] to allow using local images.

-For more information about images and Docker Hub please read the [Docker Fundamentals][] documentation.
+For more information about images and Docker Hub, please read the [Docker Fundamentals][] documentation.

 ## What is a service